danielrezz/employee_summary/README.md

 </h2>

 <p>
-    This is a team page generator designed to list all members of your development team in a clean way.
+    This is a team page generator designed to list all members of your development team in a clean, presentable way.
 The webpage is created via command-line based on user input.
 You can view a demo video on its functionality <a href="https://youtu.be/oizfz1Y1t_I">HERE</a>.
 </p>

 <img src="Screen Shot 2020-12-21 at 11.17.04 PM.png">